act-rules/act-rules.github.io/_rules/link-accessible-name-c487ae.md

 #### Failed Example 8

-Link is completely empty, but still shows up in focus order, so it should have an non-empty [accessible name][].
+Link is completely empty, but still shows up in focus order, so it should have a non-empty [accessible name][].

 ```html
 <a href="http://www.w3.org/WAI"></a>